FedeDP/libmodule/README.md

     # make install

-Libmodule will install a pkg-config file too.
+Libmodule will install a pkg-config script too.
 Use this to link libmodule in your projects, or use "-lmodule" linker flag.
 Please note that in order to test examples, there is no need to install the library.

 For Archlinux users, a PKGBUILD can be found in [Extra/Arch](https://github.com/FedeDP/libmodule/tree/master/Extra/Arch) folder.